BotoX/xiaomi-m365-compatible-bms/README.md

 ## Troubleshooting
+Have you patched your M365 firmware for 76800 baud?

 Make sure the temperature sensors are plugged in and all wires are connected properly,  C- too.

 Reset the BMS by shorting GND with RST on the ISP header.